7Swaize/go2-control/docs/public/install/dependencies/mujoco-sim.md

 The cloned repository depends on MuJoCo but does not include the library itself.
 You will need to install MuJoCo separately.
 Use release version **3.3.6**.

+For the GSMST School Linux Laptops use
+* _mujoco-3.3.6-linux-x86_64.tar.gz_

 Navigate [here](https://github.com/google-deepmind/mujoco/releases/tag/3.3.6) and download the files for your system architecture.

 Through the Linux GUI or command line: